jfwiebe/pretix-wp-plugin/README.md

 Second, enable the `Wordpress Pretix Integration` plugin, which can now be found in your WordPress Admin Panel.
 Now, under "Settings -> Pretix Settings", set up the URLs of your pretix installation:
 + **CSS File Link** is the link to the CSS file, e.g. `https://pretixdemo.com/demo/democon/widget/v1.css`
 + **JS File Link** is the link to the JS file, e.g. `https://pretixdemo.com/widget/v1.en.js`
-+ **Event Link** is the link to the events ticketshop, e.g. `https://pretixdemo.com/demo/democon/`

 Of course, you have to adjust the URLs to your installation.
 The urls can be found in the code snippet that pretix generates on the "Widget" tab in your event's settings.

-Third, insert the ticketshop somewhere on your page by typing `[pretix-widget]` into an article.
+Third, insert the ticketshop somewhere on your page by typing `[pretix-widget eventurl="https://pretixdemo.com/demo/democon/"]` into an article.
 The plugin will replace the placeholder with the ticketshop.

 # Contributing
 Feel free to contribute improvements, bug-reports or bugfixes by creating an issue and/or a pull-request.
 If you have any further questions, please do not hesitate to ask!